BMW 5 Series saloon review

 The 5 Series is a deeply impressive car, especially from the driver’s seat.
 It's hushed inside at speed, its suspension provides a plush yet controlled ride and if you fancy a spirited drive on your favourite B-road, the big saloon manages to feel nimble, composed and rewarding despite its size and weight.
 Few cars on sale offer quite as convincing a breadth of ability.

-A BMW 530e plug-in hybrid is also offered, with CO2 emissions starting from 31g/km for the rear-wheel-drive version, with the xDrive four-wheel drive model emitting 38g/km - making both attractive to business users thanks to a low BiK tax liability.
+A BMW 530e plug-in hybrid is also offered, with CO2 emissions starting from around 32g/km for the rear-wheel-drive version, with the xDrive four-wheel drive model emitting 38g/km - making both attractive to business users thanks to a low BiK tax liability.
 Both offer impressive performance and an all-electric range of between 29 to 37 miles, depending on specification.
-A faster 545e xDrive plug-in is also offered, with CO2 emissions from 41g/km and an electric range of up to 33 miles.
+A faster 545e xDrive plug-in is also offered, with CO2 emissions from around 41g/km and an electric range of up to 33 miles.

 As a brand, BMW finished 21st out of 29 manufacturers in our 2021 Driver Power survey.
 An improved result from the 27th place last year, but one that still leaves the brand behind upmarket rivals like Jaguar and Lexus.